pkaramertzanis/modelling_hazard_assessment/agenda/001_echa_course_contents.md

    - Detecting overfitting and understanding bias/variance trade-offs.
    - Necessity and role of feature engineering in model performance.

+Foundation models, do not forget xAI (explainable AI). post medium.

 ## Day 1 - Closure / Evaluation